alexandre-huff/rft/README.md

 The RFT provides a clean and lightweight, but powerful API to the developers that want to add fault tolerance features to their xApps.
 The main functions that an xApp developer has to call from the RFT library are:

-* rft_init( mrc, port, apply_state_cb ) - initializes the RFT library passing the RMR context and port, as well as the call back function that applies the state of the replicated state machine
+* rft_init( mrc, port, apply_state_cb, take_snapshot_cb, install_snapshot_cb ) - initializes the RFT library passing the RMR context and port, as well as registers three callback functions to the xApp state machine

 * rft_enqueue_msg( msg ) - pass a message to the RFT library.
 A set of messages are reserved to the RFT and xApp only needs to forward that messages to the RFT by using this function